mwisniewski1991/airflow_dags/README.md

 - PostgreSQL database with a dedicated user
 - Defined Airflow PostgreSQL connection
 - Create temp directory
+- SFTP connection to NAS or other storage.

 **Task list:**
 - check_last_update